 “The matrimonial covenant, by which a man and a woman establish between themselves a partnership of the whole of life, is by its nature ordered toward the good of the spouses and the procreation and education of offspring; this covenant between baptized persons has been raised by Christ the Lord to the dignity of a Sacrament” ( CIC, can.
 1055 § 1; cf. GS 48 § 1).
 (CCC #1601)

 Marriage is intended to be the most stable institution in every society.
 For some, it is the most glorious and fulfilling relationship in their lives.
 Sadly, for others, marriage can leave deep wounds and hurt.
 This chapter will examine marriage from the design and perspective of God.
-Though Christian Marriage presents couples with a high ideal, like any gift from God, this ideal requires understanding, love and perseverence.
+Though Christian Marriage presents couples with a high ideal, like any gift from God, this ideal requires understanding, love and perseverance.
 Let’s begin with the original intent and design of God.

 God’s Design and Intention for Marriage